Music scholarships

 How to apply

-To apply for the Music Performance Scholarship (new registrants) you should download the Application Form.
+To apply for the Music Performance Scholarship (new registrants only) you should download the Application Form.

-To apply for the Music Performance Award (returning students) you should download the Application Form.
+To apply for the Music Performance Award (returning students only) you should download the Application Form.

-Once completed, e-mail your application to the Head of Music Performance (as a typed Word document or PDF only - other formats will not be accepted).
+Once completed, e-mail your application to the Music Administrator (as a typed Word document or PDF only - other formats will not be accepted).

 Applications will be considered and candidates who have been successful at this stage will be invited for interview and audition.
 Unsuccessful candidates will also be informed.
 (Due to the high volume of applications we receive each year, unfortunately it is not possible to offer specific feedback at this stage of the application process.
 We do, however, encourage all students to enjoy and participate in musical provision at the University.)